d-language-server/vscode-dlang/README.md

 ## Requirements

-Dub should be installed for the extension to install DLS itself.
+Dub and either DMD or LDC should be installed for the extension to work properly.